 Department Director – Carol S. Comer

 Carol S. Comer was named Director of the Missouri Department of Natural Resources in January 2017.
-As director, Comer will lead the department’s efforts to protect our air, land and water; preserve our unique natural and historic places; and provide recreational and learning opportunities for everyone.
+As director, Comer leads the department’s efforts to protect our air, land, water, and mineral resources;; preserve our unique natural and historic places; and provide recreational and learning opportunities, while promoting the environmentally sound operations of business, communities, agricutlure, and industry for the benefit of all Missourians.

 Comer has extensive experience with environmental issues in government and business.
 She understands that environmental protection and economic growth are not mutually exclusive…“you can’t have a healthy environment without a healthy economy-and you can’t have a healthy economy without a healthy environment.”
 Missouri can protect its air, land and water quality while encouraging economic growth so that Missouri and all Missourians prosper.